Please wait while the search results are loading...

 McDonald’s Scrambles to Adapt to New Consumer Tastes, Business and Industry Trends Analysis

 Consumer tastes are changing, especially among younger demographic groups which are trending toward healthier or fresher foods.
 McDonald’s has made efforts to add healthier items to its menus (such as salads, apple slices and oatmeal) and has had success with its gourmet coffee items.
-In 2018, it banned foam packaging from its worldwide supply chain and announced it would use only fiber-based packaging made from recycled sources by 2025.

 Many innovations to McDonald’s menu and operations begin in its overseas locations.
 Baguette-style sandwich rolls used in French and Italian McDonald’s have been promoted in the U.S. Packaging that touts the company’s quality ingredients are standard in Europe and later became so in the U.S. The company has had success by tailoring its menu to suit local tastes.